Is your Samsung TV red light blinking?

-Unfortunately, you can’t count the flashes to determine the exact problem – it doesn’t matter whether your Samsung TV red light is blinking 5 times, 6 times, 4 times or 10 times – the fact that the red light is blinking just tells you that there is a problem.
+Unfortunately, you usually can’t count the flashes to determine the exact problem – it doesn’t matter whether your Samsung TV red light is blinking 4 times, 5 times, 6 times, or 10 times – the fact that the red light is blinking just tells you that there is a problem.

-Power problems are the most usual suspect if your red light is blinking multiple times when you try to turn your Samsung TV on.
+Power problems are the most common suspect if your red light is blinking multiple times when you try to turn your Samsung TV on.

 1. Check Your TV is Getting the Correct Voltage